jhuckaby/Cronicle/README.md

 /opt/cronicle/bin/control.sh start
 ```

-Give it a minute to decide to become master, then send your browser to the server on the correct port:
+Give it a minute to decide to become primary, then send your browser to the server on the correct port:

 ```
 http://YOUR_SERVER_HOSTNAME:3012/